 After about a kilometre you cross a bridge and continue to the intersection pictured below.
-Don’t head towards any trails signed for Snagmore if you’re committed to the Fullerton Loop.
-You can obviously hike the Fullerton Loop in either direction.
-We went right because we thought we were on Sugar Momma.
+Don’t head towards any trails signed for Snagmore if you’re committed to the full loop.
+You can obviously hike the loop in either direction.
+We went right because we thought we were on Sugar Mama or Momma.

 A side trip to Ranger Summit

-We got to a signed intersection about three kilometres into the Fullerton Loop hike.
+We got to a signed intersection about 3 km into the hike.
 It wasn’t until then we realized we weren’t on the Sugar Momma trail.
-I was looking for more than a 6.7 kilometre return hike so we opted to add an out and back hike to Ranger Summit via the Bobcat Trail.
-That increased our mileage for the day by 4.2 kilometres.
+I was looking for more than a 6.7 km return hike so we opted to add an out and back hike to Ranger Summit via the Bobcat Trail.
+That increased our mileage for the day by 4.2 km.

 A year ago almost to the weekend we had snowshoed a loop coming in from the West Bragg Creek side that took us to the same trail intersection.
 Conditions couldn’t be more different from one year to the next – snowy trails versus dry, dusty trails.